Stellaris Colonization Guide

 Pro tip: You can prebuild colony ships from your shipyard and direct them whenever you find a suitable planet.
 That way you can save a lot of time because colony ship build time is 360 days which is very long.

 Always build colony ships with your main species.
-You don’t want to spread some random species with bad trait across your empire.
+You don’t want to spread some random species with bad traits across your empire.
+Stellaris best species traits guide will help you get the most out of your main species.

 Unique Worlds